ndardenne/app_MQ_Physique3/README.md

 - Or download the apps and install the required packages listed in "requirement.yml".
 The easiest way is to install Anaconda (www.anaconda.com).

-- You can use either the "script" versions (procedural programming) or the "widget" versions (more object oriented and more interactive but could unstable...)
+- You can use either the "script" versions (procedural programming) or the "widget" versions (more object oriented and more interactive but could be unstable...)

 - For the script versions, execute each cell one at a time and respond to the prompt questions